ManiruzzamanAkash/wp-emailer/README.md

 # WP Emailer
-A WordPress plugin using Vue JS library to work with email settings
+A WordPress plugin using Vue JS framework to work with email settings.

 ---